prncdev/frontend-assignment/README.md

-# Tech stack use are:
+# Used tech stack are:
   React with TypeScript,
   Material MUI,
   TailwindCSS,